Commencement Answers Here

 Where should guests sit?Seating is available in the stadium bleachers or in designated areas on the field.
-For more information see the seating and stadium map [.pdf].
+For more information, see the seating and stadium map.

 Can I reserve seats?Any attempt to “reserve” seats is based on the cooperation of other guests.
 It is advisable to keep a member of your party with your seats at all times.
 University staff is not responsible for reserving seats.

 Where can I take pictures/video?Photographers may stand along the edge of the track, but may not interfere with the procession of graduating students.
 Staff will be available to indicate appropriate zones for photographers and guests.
 Please remain clear of the stage area at all times.
-No students will be individually recognized on stage during the commencement ceremony.
-Students will receive diplomas individually at diploma ceremonies and you may ask the appropriate department about photography at those events.
+No students will be individually recognized on stage during the main commencement ceremony.
+Students will receive diplomas individually at diploma ceremonies.
+Visit the diploma ceremony page for more details.

 Can I view the ceremony from an indoor location?